dgelessus/NAGUS/docs/nagus/about.rst

   (but not object SDL).
   Works without .sdl files on the server side, but can break for unlucky combinations of SDL variables.
+* The score server interface exists, but doesn't actually allow saving any scores.
 * Status message over HTTP.
 * Receiving client error stack traces.
 * Adjustable configuration via a config file and/or command-line arguments.